Alok-2002/Plant_Disease_Classifier_Frontend/README.md

-# Plant Disease Classifier Deployment
+# Plant Disease Classifier Frontend

 Welcome to the Plant Disease Classifier Deployment repository!
 This project integrates cutting-edge technologies to develop a sophisticated plant disease classifier.
 Leveraging TensorFlow for model creation and ReactJS for the web interface, this project offers an innovative solution for identifying plant diseases swiftly and accurately.